mjknj18/NASA-Mars-Mission-Analysis/README.md

 ## Results

-1. http://localhost:5000/ (Flask App and MongoDB must be running on local machine to enable full site functionality)
+1. http://localhost:5000/ (Python Flask App and MongoDB must be running on the local machine to enable full site functionality.)